LattePandaTeam/Docs/content/alpha_edition/powering.md

 1. Align the 10p battery connector with the LattePanda Alpha battery connector.
 Make sure the red wires align with pins 1-3 on the diagram above.
 2. Connect the 10p battery connector to the LattePanda Alpha battery connector.

+!!! warning
+    Only recommended for advanced makers, who have enough hardware experience...

 ## Related Links
 * [Getting Started](/content/alpha_edition/powering/)